grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 This document provides a way to authenticate one party of a Transport Layer Security (TLS) communication to another using a certificate after the session has been established.
 This allows both the client and server to prove ownership of additional identities at any time after the handshake has completed.
-This proof of authentication can be exported and transmitted out of band from one party then validated by the other party.
+This proof of authentication can be exported and transmitted out of band from one party to be validated by the other party.

 This mechanism is useful in the following situations: